Martha Stewart Bullish on Merchandising

 “And by the way, luxury bedding is a very important aspect for us because it demonstrates the appeal for the better aspects of what we do, and I don’t see that changing,” she added, noting that seasonal gift programs have been “on plan.”

 Merchandising was one of the stronger divisions in the third quarter at MSLO, with revenues of $14.6 million up 32.7% from $11.0 million in the year-ago period.
-Components included the addition of the Emeril business, and the expansion of Martha programs in crafts, with 1-800 Flowers, the rollout of Everyday at Sears Canada, and the Collection exclusively at Macy’s.
+Components included the addition of the Emeril business, the expansion of Martha programs in crafts and with 1-800 Flowers, the rollout of Everyday at Sears Canada, and the Collection exclusively at Macy’s.
 Adjusted EBITDA more than doubled, up 118% to $8.8 million.